Nirlep5252/mlops/readme.md

 **Nginx** acts as a lightweight reverse proxy that fronts the Streamlit UI and FastAPI service.
 Requests to `/` are routed to the Streamlit container, while `/api/` is forwarded to FastAPI.
 This provides a single entry point (`http://localhost`) for the platform.

 ## Limitations
-**Multiple host machines: Kubernetes**
+**Multiple host machines**

 This project is meant to be deployed on a single host machine.
-In practice, you might want to use Kubernetes to deploy it on multiple instances to gain more isolation and scalability. **Kompose** could be an option to convert your docker compose file to Kubernetes yaml.
+In practice, you might adopt an orchestrator (e.g., Kubernetes, ECS) for additional isolation and scalability.

 **Storage on cloud**